zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 -   Design patterns readme [portalfx-designpatterns-readme.md](portalfx-designpatterns-readme.md)

 # Research and usability
-Coming soon

 # Telemetry
-Coming soon

 # For developers
+Developers can use the following information to get started implementing this pattern

 ## Tips and tricks

--   Set a maximimu width of 600px for the tab content area that contains input fields
+-   Set a maximimum width of 600px for the tab content area that contains input fields
 -   Screen resolution - If screen resolution is less than 700px, set left aligned = false
 -   To include the visual connector between Subscription and RG, set `Nested = True` on the RG control.